wchen-oxy/Endangered-Language-Website-Summer-Research-/README.md

 -So getting the search to look good will be tricky.
 There are three languages: Bhutia, English and Tibetan -In order to cover all our bases we will need 6 translation bars under the options section -futhermore we will need to add language options underneath everything

+To access website from other devices:

+Bind the server to your ip address by typing this in: python manage.py runserver 0.0.0.0:8000

+Address to type in:
+"Your ip address":8000
+134.69.134.234:8000

+Longer explanation: stackoverflow.com/questions/27962547/django-accessing-localhost-from-any-machine-connected-to-any-network